 Duloxetine, marketed as Cymbalta, was first pitched as a bladder incontinence drug then an anti-depressant, and now a pain killer.
-It is a serotonin and noradrenalin reuptake inhibitor (SNRI).
+It is a Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. and noradrenalin reuptake inhibitor (SNRI).
 Dr David Healy, the psychiatrist in the North Wales Department of Psychological Medicine in Bangor who blew the lid on the link between suicides and SSRIs, says this about SNRIs: ‘We can have absolutely no confidence at all that SNRIs will be any better.
 At this stage Effexor appears, from adverse event reports world wide, to have just the same rates of people becoming suicidal as the SSRI’s.’
 In a ‘healthy volunteer’ trial (when a drug is given to people with no illness to check for reactions) of duloxetine (Cymbalta), one volunteer committed suicide.

 In a study on duloxetine 44 per cent of people reported adverse symptoms on discontinuation, compared to 22 per cent on placebo.
 In my experience many people get terrible withdrawal symptoms when they try to come off it.
 There’s a utube spoof ad on the drug which makes its withdrawal effects very clear.
 A recent study on the drug and it’s effects on knee osteoarthrtitis showed that one in six people who take the drug benefit and one in eight would be harmed, with adverse effects.
 But this doesn’t take into account the much more serious withdrawal effects that most GPs don’t tell you about.
 However, just as with the SSRI antidepressant saga, which took ten years of campaigning before risk of suicide was included in the drug’s compulsory information, it will probably take some years before enough evidence accumulates, and probably even longer before the authorities will take action.